wmyers/wmyers.github.io/_posts/technical/2015-06-04-Authentication-routing-in-a-React-Flux-application.md

   }
 }
 ```

+The `_onLoginChange` listener is set up in the `componentDidMount` hook of the React component lifecycle.
+This hook only fires when React components are rendered on the client side, and only after child components have mounted.

 This component renders a top nav bar with a mutable logged-in/out state.
 It does not require authentication but it will auto-redirect to its `DefaultRoute` which *does* require authentication (read on for more info).